samvera-labs/hyrax-doi/README.md

 ```

 ### Running Rake Tasks and Generators
-When working on this engine rake tasks from Hyku can be run by prepending the `app` namespace (e.g. `rake app:db:migrate`).
-Generators provided by rails or other gems/engines can be run like normal from this engine's root (e.g. `rails g job UbiquityExporter`).
+When working on this engine rake tasks from Hyrax can be run by prepending the `app` namespace (e.g. `rake app:db:migrate`).
+Generators provided by rails or other gems/engines can be run like normal from this engine's root (e.g. `rails g job CheckDOIResolution`).

 ### Development Server